AstroBrandt/ALeCS/README.md

 - `geoms/`: This folder stores [pdb format](https://en.wikipedia.org/wiki/Protein_Data_Bank_(file_format)) files with the optimized geometries at the HF, MP2 and CCSD(T) levels of theory.
   * The MP2 and CCSD(T) geometries are saved as PDB files.
 The HF geometries are saved as XYZ files.
 These were checked and readable by GaussView and Avogadro (versions 1 and 2).
 - `ion_xs/`: This folder contains the total electron-impact ionization cross sections at HF, MP2 and CCSD(T) levels of theory.
 The folders contain different subsets of the molecules, with some overlap between them.
-  1. These files have two or three columns.
+  * These files have two or three columns.
 The first column is always the energy in eV.
 The second column is the BEB cross section in units of $a_0^2$ where $a_0$ is the Bohr radius.
 The third column, if it is there, is the damped BEB cross section in units of $a_0^2$.
+  * In the `recommended/` folder there is the full sample of cross sections where for each species we give the recommended cross sections.
+These files are all two column containing **only** the BEB cross sections.
 - `ips/`: There are several text files here containing the calculated ionization potentials at CAM-B3LYP/aug-cc-pVQZ and CCSD(T)/CBS levels of theory and the recommended values from the NIST Chemistry WebBook.
   * There is a file for each subset, with the first column being the chemical name and the second the ionization potential in eV.